-The term “perennial deep threat” is thrown around loosely, but when it comes to the Cheetah, it certainly applies; he really might be the best deep threat in NFL history.
+The term “perennial deep threat” is thrown around loosely, but when it comes to the Cheetah, it certainly applies.
 Over the past four years, Hill has notched 56 receptions (most by 10), 2,240 yards (most by 687) and 25 touchdowns (most by 10) on targets of 20-plus yards downfield.
-He’d still rank in the top five in deep receiving touchdowns if we expanded that time frame to the past decade.
+He’d still rank in the top-five in deep receiving touchdowns if we expanded that time frame to the past decade.

 Keep in mind, Hill has only five years of NFL experience.
 He’s as electric as a receiver can be and is paired with superstar quarterback Patrick Mahomes.
 Talk about a potent duo.